syrilster/JavaScript-and-related-tech/README.md

 ## Webpack
 * Bundler: Allows you to split the JS code into multiple files and then Ship one bundle in the End.
 * Allows babel integration to bundling process to check if any ES6 code needs to be converted to ES5.
+Also allows TypeScript integration for example.
 * Allows to optimize(minify) code during the bundling process.